kubewarden/rfc/rfc/0026-policy-serv-perms-mapping-policy.md

 PolicyServer `default`.
 Cluster Operators must then configure each PolicyServer (including the `default`) with their desired RBAC.
-This configuration is less explicit than adding the feature provided in this RFC, and only blocks Kubernetes context-aware capabilities, but not those for OCI registries or dns lookups, for example.
+This configuration is less explicit than adding the feature provided in this RFC, and only blocks Kubernetes context-aware capabilities, but not those for OCI registries or DNS lookups, for example.

 ## Check explicit permissions per host-capability